warpfork/horizoncal/README.md

 **Installing and using this plugin currently requires building from source.**
 You can find some pointers in the [HACKME](hack/HACKME.md) file.
-We'll aim to publish to the Obsidian community plugins store in the future.
+We'll aim to publish to the Obsidian community plugins store in the future... but for now, this is for people who aren't afraid of compilers :)

 Data Format